3 face felony charges after arrest at Central Parkway apartments

 Buchanan was charged with second-degree receiving stolen property and two misdemeanors.
 He was taken to the Morgan County Jail with bail set at $3,100.
 He is currently on probation through the Alabama Law Enforcement Agency, police said.

+According to court records, Buchanan was charged in August 2020 with second-degree assault after allegedly shooting his father multiple times in the shoulder.
+The incident occurred on Thomas Drive Southwest in Decatur.
+Buchanan was release after posting a $50,000 bond, with the condition that he wear an ankle monitor.

-Jail records show Buchanan was released on bail at 8:38 a.m. today.
+Jail records show Buchanan was released on bail after Wednesday's arrest at 8:38 a.m.
+Thursday.

 — mike.wetzel@decaturdaily.com or 256-340-2442.
 Twitter @DD_Wetzel.